SoniPraA/Git_learning/README.md

 # KnowledgedGate Git Learning Project

-This repo is only ment to be used by learner to learn git and try different git commands.
+This repo is only meant to be used by learners to learn git and try different git commands.

-Pratik Soni
+This is the second change that I am doing in the readme file.